KoobDS/elden-ring-armor-optimizer/README.md

 | poise  | 0.972875 | 1.000000 | 0.902007 |
 | power  | 0.847949 | 0.902007 | 1.000000 |

-For Method 3, I am only considering 4-piece combinations, but it is still the highest complexity.
+For Method 3, I am only considering 4-piece combinations, but it is still the highest complexity method (before clever improvements).
 After generating all combinations, we must sum the weights, poise, and power within each combination, check if poise >=51, find the power/weight ratio, and log it.
 When I removed unobtainable armor pieces and pieces with negative power scores (which do exist for a few pieces with negative stats), runtime was improved by 12%.
-These ran in 156 minutes for the whole game and 58 minutes for the base game.
-This is a long run-time and could be slightly improved with step reordering but checking the full search space was essential for avoiding sub-optimal results.
+However, clever step-reordering, as in filtering based on the 51 poise requirement before calculating total weight and power, alongside using attribute lookups instead of dictionary lookups, reduced runtime by a whopping 98%.
+Full-game runtime went from 156 minutes to 175 seconds and base game runtime went from 58 minutes to 74 seconds.

 ## Results